ryankurte/efm32-base/README.md

 This project can either be used directly or as a submodule in a larger project.
 Note that submodule use will allow updates to this project for fixes or further device support.
-For an example project using this method, see [TODO].
+For an example project using this method, see [ryankurte/usb-thing](https://github.com/ryankurte/usb-thing).

 ### To use the project directly: